 The pictorial artist needs the window to express (the word means “press out”) his or her vision, and thus penetrate it—and penetrate the worlds of other people.
 We need the windows made by artists like Lum for our own vision to transcend the confines and boundaries of our enclosed, immediate world—to penetrate the wall and access the free air of imagination and possibility offered by a depiction of a world beyond our own shelters.

-As a window, resembling the trim around an actual window, a frame has the powerful ability to complete the illusion the artist has made of a scene beyond the plane of the wall, and is one of the main reasons for the transformative effect even the simplest frame has on a picture.
+Resembling the trim around an actual window, a frame has the powerful ability to complete the illusion the artist has made of a scene beyond the plane of the wall.
+This is one of the main reasons for the transformative effect even the simplest frame has on a picture.
 If the picture’s an imagined scene, the frame is real.
 So it makes the imaginary vision a more engaging and credible possibility.
+Frames, then, literally realize dreams, and give them integral material place in our daily lives.

 Of all the features necessary to a building, I would list after a roof and walls to hold up the roof, and a door to enter and exit through, a window.
 Even for the sake of basic security, a window is a necessary penetration allowing inhabitants of the building to see, from inside their protective walls, possible outside threats.
 The window thus offers both protection and prospect—twin primal human longings pictorial artists often tap into.
 But certainly for the well-being of the human soul, which craves light and enlightenment, a window is an undeniable necessity.